LATEST NEWS

 Setting Up A Bare Metal Server: A Step-By-Step Guide

 Using bare metal servers gives businesses the benefits of privately owned hardware together with the benefits of the cloud.
+Bare metal servers offer up to 50% higher performance than virtualized alternatives, ideal for latency-sensitive applications.
 To make the most of bare-metal servers, however, it’s vital to set them up properly.
 With that in mind, here is a step-by-step bare metal server set-up guide.

 Selecting the right hardware